Amy Blair, M.D.

 Medical Director, Center for Community and Global Health

 Associate Professor, Family Medicine

-Amy is an Associate Professor of Family Medicine and Assistant Dean of Medication Education.
+Dr. Amy Blair is an Associate Professor of Family Medicine and Assistant Dean of Medication Education.
 She has a clinical practice in Family Medicine in Maywood, Illinois.

 Theresa Nguyen, M.D.